 History of Canadian Weightlifting

-The Canadian Weightlifting Federation was first under the governance of the A.A.U.
+Weightlifting Canada Haltérophile was first under the governance of the A.A.U.
 (Amateur Athletic Union of Canada) from 1947 to 1959.
-It was officially founded in 1960 under the acronym CWFHC and counts more than 3000 active members today.
+It was officially founded in 1960 under the acronym WCH and counts more than 3000 active members today.

 Weightlifting has been an Olympic discipline since the first modern games in 1896.
 It is also featured on the program of the Commonwealth Games and Pan American Games.